 A small dose of DIM (around 100mg or so) has been found to modify the types of estrogens found in the systems of women with estrogen mediated cancers by increasing the conversion of a more potent form to a lesser active one, thus potentially slowing the cancer’s progression (48).

 This is not very well tested, but the theory is that this effect will help people with ‘estrogen dominance’.
-This sounds great, and although we’re hugely sceptical (and would much rather see people improve their sleep, and generally improve their lifestyle to get to a healthy weight, all of which are very well supported to improve hormone profiles (49) ), there are two big caveats:
+This sounds great, and though I’m hugely sceptical (and would much rather see people improve their sleep, get to a healthy weight and generally improve their lifestyle, all of which are very well supported to improve hormone profiles (49) ) but there are two big caveats:

-The amounts of DIM available in vegetables per 100g are in the 70-100mg range, with brussell sprouts having over 200mg per 100g (51).
-What this means is that the therapeutic dose is pretty damn easy to get by simply eating the good diet which should be your first port of call anyway (throwing in a few more portions of brussell sprouts).
+Amounts of DIM available in vegetables per 100g are in the 70-100mg range, with brussells sprouts having over 200mg per 100g (51).
+What this means is that the therapeutic dose is pretty damn easy to get by simply eating the good diet which should be your first port of call anyway.

 The second caveat is the more important one – the chances are if you are reading this you are NOT unusually estrogen dominant.
 Sure, obese males may have issues but this is something which will be dealt with when you apply the lifestyle interventions that you should do anyway (exercise a little, eat better, lose weight).
-The majority of people who we see personally who believe they have issues with estrogen are females who gain fat around their hips and thighs, which is a typically given ‘symptom’ of estrogen dominance.
-This is, simply, a typical female fat storage pattern, and honestly the problem would lie in this NOT being the case.
+The majority of people who I see personally who believe they have issues with estrogen are females who gain fat around their hips and thighs, which is a typically given ‘symptom’ of estrogen dominance.
+This is simply typical female fat storage patterns, and honestly the problem would lie in this NOT being the case.

-When it boils down to it, MOST supplements on the market these days are cleverly packaged promises.
+When it boils down, MOST supplements on the market these days are junk.
 The supplement industry is really poorly regulated and you can pretty much bring anything to market without being checked up on.

 Provided the wording on your bottles is cleverly done, you can also make a lot more promises than you’d think without getting into trouble.

-The only one who can stop you being ripped off is you – it’s worth your time to be vigilant with the supplements you take.
+The only one who can stop you being ripped off is you – it’s worth your time to be vigilant.